aes5001/5GIIK-testbed/README.md

 for K in "${!SPGWU_CONF[@]}"; do  egrep -lZ "$K" $PREFIX/spgw_u.conf | xargs -0 -l sed -i -e "s|$K|${SPGWU_CONF[$K]}|g"; ret=$?;[[ ret -ne 0 ]] && echo "Tried to replace $K with ${SPGWU_CONF[$K]}"; done
 ```

-Then you should configure all the required interfaces with the follwping commands according to your ethernet interface name and IP address.
+Then you should configure all the required interfaces with the following commands according to your ethernet interface name and IP address.
 ```
 sudo ifconfig <ethernet interface name in our case: ens3> <ethernet IP address in our case: 192.168.166.146> up